-I also thank the editors at Lulu who worked on How to Think Like a Computer Scientist.
+I also thank the editors at Lulu who worked on How to Think Like a Computer Scientist and the editors at Cambridge University Press who worked on this edition.

 I thank all the students who worked with earlier versions of this book and all the contributors (listed below) who sent in corrections and suggestions.